-Erectile dysfunction is the inability to keep and maintain an erection firm enough for sexual intercourse or activity.
+Erectile dysfunction is the inability to attain and maintain an erection firm enough for sexual intercourse or activity.
 ED can be the total inability to reach erection, an inconsistency to do so, or the inability to sustain it for extended periods of time.
-There are several causes of erectile dysfunction in men, several of which are influenced byhormones.
+There are several causes of erectile dysfunction in men, several of which are influenced by hormones.

-In andropause, low testosterone levels create a chain effect that causes several symptoms including in some cases,erectile dysfunction.
-Testosterone affects both the ability and capability of men to produce erections.
-Diminished testosterone reduces libido or sexual drive and in turn can affect the ability to develop and sustain an erection.
+In andropause, low testosterone levels lead to a number of unwelcome symptoms, including erectile dysfunction.
+Testosterone affects both the ability and capability of a man to produce an erection.
+Diminished testosterone reduces libido or sex drive and in turn can affect the ability to develop and sustain an erection.
 In some cases, the sexual desire is there but men are incapable of an erection.
 This is because the brain is supposed to signal the release of nitric oxide which relaxes the muscles of penis, allowing blood flow.
 If nitric oxide is not released, like in the case of too much plaque in the arteries where nitric oxide is produced, it is difficult for a man to achieve an erection.

-BodyLogicMD affiliated physicians have successfully helped men with erectile dysfunction using a combination ofbioidentical hormone replacement therapy, customized nutrition, supplement and fitness program.
-If low levels of testosterone or other male hormones are causing your erectile dysfunction, it is likely that balancing those hormones to their normal levels could resolve erectile dysfunction.
-A simple test to determine your hormone levels will help your physician determine if your erectile dysfunction is caused by low testosterone and if it is , bioidentical hormone therapy may be your ideal solution.
+BodyLogicMD-affiliated physicians have successfully helped men with erectile dysfunction using a comprehensive treatment plan that includes bioidentical hormone replacement therapy, nutritional, and targeted supplement regimens.
+If low levels of testosterone or other male hormones are causing you to experience erectile dysfunction, it is likely that balancing those hormones to normal levels could resolve erectile dysfunction.
+A simple test to determine your hormone levels will help your physician determine if your erectile dysfunction is caused by low testosterone.
+If you are found to be experiencing the effects of low testosterone levels, bioidentical hormone therapy may be your ideal solution.

-Contact the BodyLogicMD bioidentical hormone doctor nearest you to schedule an appointment and learn more about how hormone therapy can eliminate erectile dysfunction in men.
+Contact the BodyLogicMD-affiliated bioidentical hormone specialist nearest you to schedule an appointment and learn more about how testosterone replacement therapy can solve erectile dysfunction and other sexual problems.